CivicLab

 SYSTEMNESS: A Systems Leadership Academy

-Systemness is a ten-month leadership academy to co-create wholistic social systems that serve whole people.
+Systemness is a Systems Leadership Academy designed to co-create wholistic social systems that serve whole people.

 What You'll Learn